 Managing Editor/Fiction Editor:

-Rebecca Jamieson‘s writing has appeared in various publications, including The Offing, Rattle, Hunger Mountain, Lion’s Roar, and Stirring.
+Rebecca Jamieson‘s writing has appeared in various publications, including Entropy, The Offing, Hunger Mountain, and Rattle.
 Her chapbook of poetry, The Body of All Things, was published by Finishing Line Press in 2017.
+She is the founder of Contemplate Create, where she teaches creative writing with a mindfulness lens.
+Rebecca holds an MFA in Writing & Publishing from the Vermont College of Fine Arts.
+She lives on traditional Ho-Chunk land in Madison, Wisconsin.

 Megan Ross is the author of Milk Fever (uHlanga Press, 2018) a collection of poetry, and several short stories and essays that have gone on to achieve critical acclaim.